 During 2001, Pipex Therapeutics' Board and stockholders adopted the 2001 Stock Incentive Plan (the "2001 Stock Plan").
 This plan was assumed by Pipex in the merger, in October 2006.
-As of the date of the merger, there were 1,489,353 options issued and outstanding.
-The total number of shares of stock with respect to which stock options and stock appreciation rights may be granted to any one employee of the Company or a subsidiary during any one-year period shall not exceed 1,250,000.
+As of the date of the merger, there were 1,489,353 options issued and outstanding under the 2001 plan.
+The total number of shares of stock with respect to which stock options and stock appreciation rights may be granted to any one employee of the Company or a subsidiary during any one-year period under the 2001 plan shall not exceed 1,250,000.
 All awards pursuant to the Plan shall terminate upon the termination of the grantee's employment for any reason.
 Awards include options, restricted shares, stock appreciation rights, performance shares and cash-based awards (the "Awards").
-The Plan contains certain anti-dilution provisions in the event of a stock split, stock dividend or other capital adjustment, as defined in the Plan.
-The Plan provides for a Committee of the Board to grant awards and to determine the exercise price, vesting term, expiration date and all other terms and conditions of the awards, including acceleration of the vesting of an award at any time.
-As of September 30, 2008, there are 1,229,987 options issued and outstanding under the 2001 Stock Plan.
+The 2001 Stock Plan contains certain anti-dilution provisions in the event of a stock split, stock dividend or other capital adjustment, as defined in the plan.
+The 2001 Stock Plan provides for a Committee of the Board to grant awards and to determine the exercise price, vesting term, expiration date and all other terms and conditions of the awards, including acceleration of the vesting of an award at any time.
+As of June 30, 2009, there are 1,229,987 options issued and outstanding under the 2001 Stock Plan.

 On March 20, 2007, the Company's Board of Directors approved the Company's 2007 Stock Incentive Plan (the "2007 Stock Plan") for the issuance of up to 2,500,000 shares of common stock to be granted through incentive stock options, nonqualified stock options, stock appreciation rights, dividend equivalent rights, restricted stock, restricted stock units and other stock-based awards to officers, other employees, directors and consultants of the Company and its subsidiaries.
-The exercise price of stock options under the plan is determined by the compensation committee of the Board of Directors, and may be equal to or greater than the fair market value of the Company's common stock on the date the option is granted.
+The exercise price of stock options under the 2007 Stock Plan is determined by the compensation committee of the Board of Directors, and may be equal to or greater than the fair market value of the Company's common stock on the date the option is granted.
 Options become exercisable over various periods from the date of grant, and generally expire ten years after the grant date.
 This plan was approved by stockholders on November 2, 2007.
-As of September 30, 2008, there are 1,459,108 options issued and outstanding under the 2007 Stock Plan.
+As of June 30, 2009, there are 1,178,864 options issued and outstanding under the 2007 Stock Plan.